 Government and other funding received or receivable on the condition that specified services are delivered, or conditions are fulfilled, are considered reciprocal.
-Such grants are recognised as deferred income, and revenue is recognised as services are performed or conditions fulfilled, being the expenditure incurred relating to the specified project.

-In the event that surplus funds remain after programs are completed, these surplus funds are returned to the relevant funding bodies when requested.
+Where there is recourse over the funding (i.e. the funding body can reclaim unspent monies) such grants are recognised as deferred income, and revenue is recognised as services are performed or conditions fulfilled, being the expenditure incurred relating to the specified program.
+In the event that funds remain unspent after programs are completed or program completion date is reached, these unspent funds are returned to the relevant funding bodies when requested.